Bessel function: Relation to Laguerre polynomials

-Bessel functions of the second kind:
+Bessel functions of the second kind: Yα

 The Bessel functions of the second kind, denoted by Y_{α}(x), occasionally denoted instead by N_{α}(x), are solutions of the Bessel differential equation that have a singularity at the origin (x = 0) and are multivalued.
 These are sometimes called Weber functions, as they were introduced by Weber (1873), and also Neumann functions after Carl Neumann.